bradleyboehmke/bradleyboehmke/_posts/2016-04-22-the-rise-and-fall-of-american-growth.md

 If you're short on time here are the big take-aways:

 <p class="hangingindent"><a href="#special" style="color:black">&#9312;</a>
-The special century of 1870-1970 experienced the most remarkable economic growth and no other 100-year period in world history has brought comparable progress and Gordon suggests that this special century should be our baseline for what real transformation looks like.
+The special century of 1870-1970 experienced the most remarkable economic growth.
+No other 100-year period in world history has brought comparable progress and Gordon suggests that this special century should be our baseline for what real transformation looks like.
 </p>

 <p class="hangingindent"><a href="#industrial" style="color:black">&#9313;</a>